Yonathen/dide/README.md

 1. Go to the api folder and remove node_modules, package_lock, and yarn.lock
 2. Create a new symbolic link

-To set a path to the executor
-1. Go to C:\<PATH TO FILE>\dide\src\environments
-2. Set SOCKET_ENDPOINT to the executor
 For OSX / linux system
 ```bash
 cd <PATH TO FILE>/dide/api